Boiling the same water twice will make your water dangerous to drink.

 These chemicals could include arsenic, nitrates, and fluoride.
 Even the minerals that are healthy for us can become dangerous when concentrated, such as calcium salt which can lead to kidney stones and gallstones when taken excessively.

-The only science at play here are the concepts of evaporation and concentration, which more than likely are a component of any chemistry class.
+The only scientific principles at play here are the concepts of evaporation and concentration, which more than likely are a component of any chemistry class.
 Boiling water causes it to evaporate but leave behind heavier impurities that are likely dissolved in the water, increasing their concentration.
 Aside from portraying middle-school science as some sort of secret health scare, these posts also, as is so often the case, ignore any discussion of scale.

 The implication that the water itself somehow changes into new toxic chemicals in the absence of any other factor, merely through the process of boiling, is not factual.
 Discussion of increasing concentrations of “arsenic, nitrates, and fluorides”, therefore, requires the presence of some amount of them in your water to begin with.